Artificial Experience: Shortcutting Today's Fire Service

 I remember very vividly the Mayday!
 Firefighter Down portion of my recruit academy.
-It was taught over three days including a thorough review of LODD case studies and drills, which recreated many of the same conditions that has previously either injured or killed a firefighter in the line of duty.
-One such scenario was the Denver Drill, created after 16 year veteran Mark Langvardt of the Denver Fire Department became separated from his crew during a three-alarm fire.
+It was taught over three days including a thorough review of LODD case studies and drills, which recreated many of the same conditions that have previously either injured or killed a firefighter in the line of duty.
+One such scenario was the Denver Drill, created after 16-year veteran Mark Langvardt of the Denver Fire Department became separated from his crew during a three-alarm fire.
 He found himself trapped in a small and crowded storage room.
-The rescue from the second story window proved challenging, and due to intense heat and smoke Mark ultimately succumbed to his injuries.
+The rescue from the second-story window proved challenging, and due to intense heat and smoke Mark ultimately succumbed to his injuries.

 Faced with a similar scenario, we were unsuccessful again and again at getting the firefighter out.
-Eventually the instructors had to throw us a bone and offered up a couple different solutions for us to try.
-Eventually we found success and the lessons were ingrained in our minds and hearts, cemented by the emotion of how it felt to fail.
+Eventually, the instructors had to throw us a bone and offered up a couple of different solutions for us to try.
+Ultimately, we found success, and the lessons were ingrained in our minds and hearts, cemented by the emotion of how it felt to fail.

-“Good Judgement is the result of experience and experience is the result of bad judgement”.
+“Good Judgement is the result of experience and experience is the result of bad judgment”.

-I’ve noticed that when people avoid failure, either by easily referencing answers using the internet or by all together avoiding scenarios that risk challenging them, it facilitates the creation of an artificial sense of experience.
-This can lead to very seriously flawed decision making, especially when faced with a challenge that doesn’t fit one of the few cookie cutter scenarios they previously learned.
-Let me be clear: We all hit a phase early in our career where we thought we knew more than we did.
-Hopefully we were humbled and we moved past it, choosing to be a lifelong student of the fire service.
-Artificial experience is similar, but differs in the fact that it typically lasts much longer, and the member experiencing it is increasingly difficult to approach with feedback.
+I’ve noticed that when people avoid failure, either by easily referencing answers using the internet or by altogether avoiding scenarios that risk challenging them, it facilitates the creation of an artificial sense of experience.
+This can lead to very seriously flawed decision-making, especially when faced with a challenge that doesn’t fit one of the few cookie-cutter scenarios they previously learned.
+Let me be clear: We all hit a phase early in our careers where we thought we knew more than we did.
+Hopefully, we were humbled and we moved past it, choosing to be a lifelong student of the fire service.
+Artificial experience is similar but differs in the fact that it typically lasts much longer, and the member experiencing it is increasingly difficult to approach with feedback.
 It is also accompanied at times by a ridiculous sense of bravado, entitlement, and ego.
 If you look around your agency and see members with just two or three years of experience suddenly presenting themselves as subject matter experts then you’ve seen an example of the overinflated sense of ability that can come as a result of artificial experience.

 It use to be if you wanted to know the answer then you had to pull out a book and read to find it, or put in time shadowing the senior firefighter hoping to learn.
 Unfortunately working through people to find an answer can easily be circumvented by resorting to the internet such as FaceBook or YouTube.
 Instead of reading the whole article, they just read a snippet to find what they think are looking for.
 This is extremely evident in today’s conversation about the fire service on topics such as nozzles, tactics, and fire behavior.
 There are way too many people armed with just a few golden nuggets of information and a social media presence who are drowning out much more knowledgeable people on the subject.
 Artificial experience is dangerous and progresses a culture of ignorance in the fire service.
 It is paramount that leaders establish a culture of humility and learning that seeks to root out such behavior.
 So how exactly does a leader do that?